ModDota/moddota.github.io/_articles/contribute.md

 ## Writing tutorials

 Tutorials can be written in Markdown markup language, with some extra features from GitHub Flavored Markdown supported.
-To get familiar with the syntax, you can visit GitHub's [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) page.
+To get familiar with the syntax, you can visit [this page](https://commonmark.org/help/).

 In addition, this website supports markdown extensions provided by [Docusaurus](https://v2.docusaurus.io/docs/markdown-features):